ApolloAuto/apollo/modules/drivers/lidar/vanjeelidar/doc/parameter_intro.md

 **start_angle**

-The start angle of point cloud.
+The start angle of point cloud,unit:degree.

 **end_angle**

-The end angle of point cloud.
-The point cloud published would only include the azimuth between start_angle and end_angle.
+The end angle of point cloud,unit:degree.The point cloud published would only include the azimuth between start_angle and end_angle.

 **min_distance**

-The minimum distance of point cloud.
+The minimum distance of point cloud,unit:m.

 **max_distance**

-The maximum distance of point cloud.The point cloud published would only include the distance between min_distance and max_distance.
+The maximum distance of point cloud,unit:m.The point cloud published would only include the distance between min_distance and max_distance.

+**use_lidar_clock**

+  - true: The timestamp of lidar messages is the lidar clock.

+  - false: The timestamp of lidar messages is the PC system clock.

 **dense_point**